Christiane Völling: The case of Re: Völling

 In a case decided on 6 February 2008, in the Regional Court of Cologne, Völling stated that she had been unable to consent to, or fully understand, the nature of the surgery that took place in 1977.
 She argued that, with appropriate medical treatment, she could have lived the life of a woman, including full female sexuality and the ability to procreate.
-In addition to life in an inappropriate gender, she suffered the consequences of castration, and of a urethra reconstruction, including persistent urinary tract infections and urinary dysfunction.
+In addition to life in an inappropriate gender, she suffered the consequences of castration, and of a urethral reconstruction, including persistent urinary tract infections and urinary dysfunction.

 The surgeon argued that he relied on the diagnostic support of medical specialists.
 He further argued that Völling did not possess a "naturally female body", but one subjected to virilization, and "profoundly atrophied" sex organs."
 In the surgeon's view, the surgery fulfilled the urgent and thoroughly reviewed wishes of the patient.
 Key diagnostic information was withheld for therapeutic reasons, primarily due to concern about her mental health.

 The court determined that the surgery took place in the absence of any grave or acute health risks.
 The doctor had no good reason for failing to provide full diagnostic information, in particular as the diagnostic data showed that Völling did not possess mixed sex characteristics, with the potential to maintain one present sex, but that the surgery actually involved the complete removal of her only present sex organs.
 Völling was both genetically and physically female.
 An obligation to inform the patient about her diagnoses could not be disregarded for therapeutic reasons as the "surgery's point of origin considerably changed during the surgery".

 The court ruled that "the Defendant illegally, in a deliberate and culpable manner, injured the Plaintiff’s health by removing his female sex organs" without full consent about the nature, content and extent of the surgery.
 Völling was awarded damages of €100,000.

 The International Commission of Jurists describe the case as "an example of an individual who was subjected to sex reassignment surgery without full knowledge or consent".
 The case fell just within limits afforded by the statute of limitations.

 In addition to the case, Völling petitioned a court for her official change of name and change of legal status from male to female.